-Detroit's Eastern Market: A Farmers Market Shopping and Cooking Guide, Third Edition (Paperback)
+Detroit's Eastern Market: A Farmers Market Shopping and Cooking Guide, Third Edition (Painted Turtle) (Paperback)

 In this third edition of Detroit's Eastern Market, authors Lois Johnson and Margaret Thomas recount the history of the market with additional stories and personal accounts of families who have worked and shopped there for as many as four generations.
 The authors have updated store information and added new restaurants and businesses to their original listings, reflecting the changes and additions that have taken place in Eastern Market since the previous edition in 2005.
 Richly illustrated with all new photos, Detroit's Eastern Market features more than a hundred pages of delightful recipes (including 17 new ones) from market retailers, farmers, chefs, and customers.